bnheise/ce-cli/README.md

 and I'll try to add it.
 I can't guarantee that I'll be able to though, so if that happens, I recommend installing Rust and compiling the binary yourself with `cargo install ce-cli`.

+Note on installing with `yarn`.
+Currently there is a bug which causes installation to fail with yarn.
+Install using npm as a workaround.

+Note on installing with `pnpm`.
+Currently pnpm has a bug where when you try to install a new version of ce-cli, it will hold binary even if you uninstall and install again.
+Youll have to delete your pnpm cache to clear it.
+Just running `pnpm cache prune` is not enough.
+An issue has been filed with pnpm, but for now this is the only way to get the new version by pnpm.

 ## Usage

 This CLI expects its workspace to be hosted in a Liferay Workspace.